On the Liouville property for fully nonlinear equations with superlinear first-order terms: Fully nonlinear equations with superlinear gradient growth perturbed by drift terms

 Then, for $\delta>0$ we take $u(x)=(1+|x|^2)^{-\frac{\delta}{2}}=:f(|x|)$.
 Computations in Lemma \ref{prepP} with $C_\delta=1$ give (using that $\Lambda(N-1)=\lambda(\beta-1)$ and the fact that for $|x|^2<1/(\delta+1)$ one has $\Lambda[1-(\delta+1)|x|^2]>\lambda[1-(\delta+1)|x|^2]$)

 Hence, for $b(x)=\lambda (2-\beta+\delta)\frac{x}{1+|x|^2}$, we have

 while $\lim_{|x|\to\infty}b(x)\cdot x>\lambda(2-\beta)$.

 Regarding the degenerate setting addressed in \cite{BG_lio1}, and the sharpness of the conditions therein, similar counterexamples can be built for PDEs over H\"ormander vector fields in the presence of a ``fundamental solution".
-This issue will be addressed in a forthcoming work.
+This issue has been recently investigated in \cite{BG_lio2}.

 \end{rem}